 Quote Of The Day

-Today's video features the acclaimed 1963 British feature film adaptation of Henry Fielding's classic novel, Tom Jones.
+Today's video features a BBC radio dramatization of Henry Fielding's classic novel, Tom Jones.
 Enjoy!